flux-framework/flux-core/doc/man1/flux-jobs.rst

    matching jobs is contained in a ``jobs`` array in the emitted JSON object, unless a single job was selected by jobid on the command line, in which case a JSON object representing that job is emitted on success.
-With ``-R, --recursive``, each job which is also an instance of Flux will will have any recursively listed jobs in a ``jobs`` array, and so on for each sub-child.
+With :option:`--recursive`, each job which is also an instance of Flux will will have any recursively listed jobs in a ``jobs`` array, and so on for each sub-child.